chiangyaw/pc-cspm-training/E01-CleaningUp.md

 # Prisma Cloud Hands on Lab - Secure The Infrastructure
 ## Cleaning Up

 Congratulations for reaching till this stage as part of the workshop.
-If you still have additional time to spare and you would like to explore more on Prisma Cloud, you can head over to the bonus section [here](/B01-AgentlessSecurity.md).

 To complete the lab session, clean up and remove the following:
 In Prisma Cloud: